-The original Hollow Knight first released back in 2017 and was immediately recognized as one of the most impressive entries in the Metroidvania genre, indie or not.
+The original Hollow Knight first released in 2017 and was immediately recognized as one of the most impressive entries in the Metroidvania genre, indie or not.
 The immaculate hand-drawn art style made even the dank, drab world full of bugs known as Hollownest such an endearing place to explore.
 Combined with the tight platforming controls, light souls-like elements, satisfying upgrades, and cryptic story, Hollow Knight soared to the top of many critics’ and players’ favorite games lists.

 Team Cherry, the three-person team behind Hollow Knight, didn’t stop there.
 The team continued working on the game for the following year with four pieces of DLC that expanded the game’s world and added new enemies, bosses, quests, and game modes.
 Initially planned as yet another piece of DLC, Hollow Knight: Silksong, originally called Hornet, became so large that Team Cherry decided to make it a full sequel.
 Things have gone mostly silent regarding development since the announcement that Silksong would be a stand-alone title, but there have been morsels of info here and there.
 This is everything we know about Hollow Knight: Silksong.